Samuel W. Koster

 Samuel William Koster (December 29, 1919 – January 23, 2006) was a career officer in the United States Army.
 He attained the rank of major general, and was most notable for his service as commander of the Americal Division and Superintendent of the United States Military Academy.
-A veteran of World War II, the Korean War, and the Vietnam War, Koster was slated for promotion to lieutenant general before receiving a reduction in rank to brigadier general and retiring as a result of his efforts to minimize the details of the My Lai Massacre.
+A veteran of World War II, the Korean War, and the Vietnam War, Koster served in the U.S. Army for a total of 29 years.

+Although the criminal charges initially filed against him after the My Lai massacre were dropped, Koster's involvement would eventually cost him two stars.
+His expected promotion to lieutenant general, the traditional modern-day rank of the Superintendent of West Point, was denied, and he received a reduction in rank to brigadier general, while the Army Distinguished Service Medal that he'd received was rescinded.

+Koster retired in 1973, two years after William Calley and Ernest Medina faced their respective trials by court-martial.
+Koster lived out his retirement years in Maryland, never speaking publicly about the events at My Lai, expressing no shame or remorse for the murders carried out by the men under his command, nor for any actions he had taken.
+He died in 2006, aged 87, and was buried at West Point Cemetery.

 Early life

 Koster was born in West Liberty, Iowa on December 29, 1919, and graduated from West Liberty High School in 1937.
 He graduated from the United States Military Academy in 1942 and was commissioned as a second lieutenant of Infantry.

 Start of career

 After completing his Infantry Officer Basic Course, Koster was assigned to the 413th Infantry Regiment, a unit of the 104th Infantry Division.
 After completing organization and training at Camp Adair, Oregon, the 413th served in Europe until the end of World War II.
 Koster took part in four campaigns, and advanced through the positions of platoon leader, company commander, regimental staff officer, battalion executive officer, battalion commander, and regimental executive officer.
 During the war he also completed his Infantry Officer Advanced Course and graduated from the United States Army Command and General Staff College.